ofalltrades/chadgpt/README.md

-# ChadGPT
+# ChazGPT

-A ChatGPT GUI allowing for larger memory via ChatGPT API and local storage system.
+A ChazGPT GUI allowing for larger memory via ChatGPT API and local storage system.
 Written in Python with wxWidget for GUI toolkit.

+Todo:
+[x] Basic GUI
+[ ] Message timestamps
+[ ] Networking
+[ ] Interface for user to setup their ChatGPT API creds